Electricity Rates by State (2026): Where Yours Ranks - article hero image

 States With the Cheapest Electricity Rates

-Several states consistently rank below 12¢/kWh for residential electricity.
-Utah, Idaho, Wyoming, and Washington lead the pack, all hovering around 10-11¢ per kWh.[2]
+Several states consistently rank at or below 12¢/kWh for residential electricity.
+North Dakota, Utah, Washington, and Wyoming lead the pack, all hovering around 11-12¢ per kWh.[2]

 The pattern is clear: states with abundant hydroelectric power or natural gas production tend to have cheaper electricity.
-Washington state gets nearly 70% of its power from hydroelectric dams—fuel cost is essentially zero.
+Washington state gets nearly 70% of its power from hydroelectric dams, so fuel cost is essentially zero.
 Wyoming and North Dakota benefit from coal and wind resources close to home.

-Texas averages around 13-14¢/kWh statewide, but deregulated areas offer plans as low as 8-10¢ if you shop.
+Texas averages around 15-16¢/kWh statewide, but deregulated areas offer fixed plans well below that if you shop.
 The catch: variable rates in Texas can spike during extreme weather, so the "average" masks real volatility.

 States With the Highest Electricity Rates

-Hawaii tops every list at 35¢+ per kWh.
+Hawaii tops every list at roughly 41¢ per kWh.
 The reason is simple: nearly everything is imported by ship.
-Oil, natural gas, even coal—all shipped across the Pacific.
+Oil, natural gas, even coal, all shipped across the Pacific.
 That logistics cost lands directly on your bill.

-Connecticut, Massachusetts, Rhode Island, and California round out the top five, all exceeding 24¢/kWh.[2]
+California, Massachusetts, Connecticut, and Rhode Island round out the top five, all exceeding 28¢/kWh.[2]
 New England states face a combination of limited pipeline capacity for natural gas, high demand, and aggressive renewable mandates that add costs during the transition.

-Massachusetts residents pay roughly 28¢/kWh on default utility rates—but competitive suppliers in deregulated areas often offer plans in the 14-18¢ range.
+Massachusetts residents average around 31¢/kWh, but competitive suppliers in deregulated areas often price the supply portion well below the utility's default rate.
 That gap between default and shopped rates represents real money left on the table.

 What Determines Your Electricity Rate?